mlab817/faqs/src/young-farmers-challenge-fund/who-are-eligible-to-participate.md

 ---
  title: Who are eligible to participate?

-tags: ["eligible","participate"]

  ---

-### Young Farmers Challenge Fund
+## Young Farmers Challenge Fund

-## Who are eligible to participate?
+# Who are eligible to participate?

  - Age is 18-30 years old before July 31, 2021;